 Now, how do Thai Massage therapists diagnose?
 Well, basically the Thai diagnostics art is based on lineage, experience, observation, palpation, and intuition.
 An always important factor — done by the majority of therapists — is assessing imbalances in the client’s body and energy system with the aim to determining so-called blockages and obstructions in the Thai Sen Energy lines.

-Of course, Western Thai therapists will most likely simply start their diagnosis by asking their clients about specific symptoms and additionally inquire if any other professional diagnosis has been made.
+Of course, Western Thai therapists will most likely simply start their diagnosis by asking their clients about specific symptoms and additionally inquire if any other diagnosis has been made by a professional healthcare provider.
 In any case, Western massage therapists should always be aware of their limits and limitations when it comes to diagnosing serious medical conditions.

-Apart from using Thai diagnostic techniques, Western Thai Massage therapists will additionally apply their own contemporary knowledge which is usually gained via formal massage education and work experience in other massage, bodywork, or complementary medical disciplines.
+Apart from using Thai diagnostic techniques, Western Thai Massage therapists will additionally apply their own contemporary knowledge, which is usually gained via formal massage education and work experience in other massage, bodywork, alternative or complementary medical disciplines.

 2. Imbalances – Excess or Depletion

-In the Thai diagnostic system, however, much drives to determining which organs or functions are affected by obstructions of the flow of life energy (Prana or Lom) through the Sen lines, and whether these disorders are manifesting as an excess or depletion.
+In the Thai diagnostic system, much drives to determining which organs or functions are affected by obstructions of the flow of Life Energy — Prana or Lom Pran — through the Sen Sip Energy Lines, and whether these disorders are manifesting as an excess or depletion.